 Beware of These mLearning Design Sins

 Some things are just better in miniature form: Tiny chocolate bars; compact flash drives; miniature schnauzers.
 But if you haven’t properly planned for mLearning, the mobile and miniature version of your desktop module might fall end up a big fail.
-By taking into account the various devices and platforms used to view everything from video to interactive modules, you can plan ahead for future mLearning strategy – whether it’s a small thought or part of the big picture overall.
+By taking into account the various devices and platforms used to view everything from video to interactive modules, you can plan ahead for future mLearning design strategy – whether it’s a small thought or part of the big picture overall.

 Is one type of screen hogging all the mLearning development?
 Even when the module you’re designing is meant to be viewed as a desktop application, keeping the propensity for mobile screens in mind will serve you in the future.
 Consider it “device proofing” your current efforts: By considering the way your module will look and feel on laptops, tablets and smartphones, you’re better able to plan for an mLearning strategy before it’s a hard reality.
 Additionally, keeping up with mobile learning trends is your best bet in order to stay ahead of the curve and avoid future pitfalls.